halpeter/ETL-Project/README.md

 For this project, we were tasked with finding an interesting data source and performing the ETL process on it.
 In the below sections, you will read how we Extracted our data, made necessary transformations to it and loaded it into a database.

 ## Extract
 First, we explored kaggle.com to find an interesting data source to work with.
 We found our winner in a data source that provided 3 CSV files with the ranks of the top restuarants from 2020.
-We found this data interesting because not only do we love going out to eat, but also because of the specfics about the way each file was created.
+We found this data interesting because not only do we love going out to eat, but also because of the specfics about the way each file was created, seen below.

 Overview of each CSV file:
 * Future 50: